civicrm/civicrm-sysadmin-guide/docs/install/multi-site.md

 #### Auto + manual installation for site2.example.com

-* Use civicrm installer for installing civicrm for site2.example.com.
+* Use civicrm installer for installing civicrm for `site2.example.com`.
 Specify a new civicrm db which can be dropped later.
- Note sites/site2.example.com/civicrm.settings.php is your new settings file which needs to be modified.
+ Note `sites/site2.example.com/civicrm.settings.php` is your new settings file which needs to be modified.

-* Adjust CIVICRM_DSN setting to use the civicrm db used by site1.
-Drop the new civicrm db created in Step B.
+* Adjust `CIVICRM_DSN` setting to use the civicrm db used by site1.
+Drop the new civicrm db previously created.

-* The sites can share a single instance of the civicrm code in sites/all/modules/ directory.
+* The sites can share a single instance of the civicrm code in `sites/all/modules/` directory.

 #### WordPress multi-sites